shirok/Gauche-makiki/README.md

     app-data - an opaque data passed to the request handler as is.

-    host (#f or string), port (integer) - Passed to make-server-sockets of gauche.net to open the server socket.
-The default values are
+    host (#f or string), port (#f or integer) - Passed to make-server-sockets of gauche.net to open the server socket.
+If none of PORT, TLS-PORT and PATH arguments are given, Port 8080 is used for the convenience.

-       #f and 8080.
+    tls-port (#f or integer) - Opens and listens TLS connection on this port.
+See [Running https server](doc/https.md) for how to run https server.

     path (#f or string) - If a string is given, it specifies the path to a Unix-domain socket on which the server listens.
-In that case `host` and `port` arguments are ignored.

     document-root - used to specify the root of the document served by file-handler.
 The default is the process's working directory.